 You can view the Alameda County Community Food Bank website for how to get help or donate here.
 If you are in need of food, you can also call their hotline at 510-635-3663.
-They are an essential business and remain open.

-Limited in-person services due to office closures and social distancing.
 Find out which offices are open, as well as how to proceed with online services here.